BarrettFrost/Smart_menu-project/readme.md

   c.
 Reflect on the working practices of your group, how well they did or did not work, e.g, management of issues, communication, Agile (etc).
   d.
 This is a chance to reflect on how coronavirus has affected your project (remote working practices etc)

+The project was a success, so far as achieving its intended goals.
+We successfully implemented all the primary intended features, most crucially in a manner that was conducive to future iteration and improvement.

+Among considered directions for future work would be a persistent database for the web server.
+This would certainly be essential in a true final commercial product but was excluded in our project scope.
+This would likely be a sim.
+Another significant additional function would be a feedback/report system.
+There is currently no built in form of communication between the intended user groups.
+While it was excluded on the grounds that it's not a core feature, this functionality is important in any commercial ready product to collect userbase feedback and communicate sentiment/service disruptions.
+Finally, significant additional UI/UX work could be made to make the product more visually appealing.

+The group worked well to accomplish its goal despite numerous challenges.
+Our design sprints demonstrate that we practiced AGILE design principles from the very start, steadily building up our product in layers and organizing 'functionality test' meetings regularly.

 ////Unedited Assignment Brief